 Accumulated data concerning sales are not always useful but it’s always tempting to use them in reports.
-The number of visits, time spent on the website, total income, etc. – these are numbers that look good, but information that can be used to your benefit comes from more detailed data that you can get through segmenting your client base.
+The number of visits, time spent on the website, total income, etc. – these are numbers that look good, but information that can be used to your benefit comes from more detailed data that you can get through customer segmentation.

 SwayChic, an online store offering women’s clothing, challenged itself to increase revenues from existing clients with optimized email campaigns.
 After preliminary tests, the company divided its clients into segments based on collected behavioral data.

 Among many indicators, the company chose two that they believed were essential to carrying out a successful campaign.
 The first was how the time the message was received influenced client behavior.
 They created three groups to which messages were sent at 5 AM, 10 AM and 5 PM.
 This made it possible to discover that in their case campaigns sent in the evenings are usually the most opened.